uon-language/specification/spec.md

 ## Introduction

-In 2018 three major serialization format are commonly used across Internet: `XML`, `JSON` and `YAML`.
+In 2018 three major serialization formats are commonly used across Internet: `XML`, `JSON` and `YAML`.
 Both are great, simple and well specified, but many would argue that:

 * `XML` is great but cumbersome
 * `JSON` is awesome but lack validation by design
-* `YAML` is very readable, but isn't great for m2m communication
+* `YAML` is human-friendly but not great for m2m communication

-But seen from another perspective
+Seen from another perspective:

 * `xml` is fully specified with validation schema `XSD` and representation `XSLT`
-* `JSON` is lightweight and understood by most programming languages
+* `JSON` is lightweight and understood by most developers and programming languages
-* `YAML` is very readable
+* `YAML` is very readable and a superset of `JSON`

 *UON™* aims to steal all the amazing features of these serialization format into a single format that encompass them